 Pharmaceutical errors can result in a number of medical complications, from allergic reactions to dangerous drug interactions to delayed treatment of the underlying medical condition.
 At Cogan & Power, P.C., our Chicago pharmaceutical error attorneys have seen too often the dire consequences of medication errors.
 We recently recovered $5.582 million for a young girl who suffered permanent brain injury as a result of an overdose of 3% sodium chloride and $3.7 Million for the surviving family of a 38-year-old woman who suffered liver failure from excessive doses of extra-strength Vicodin.
 In addition, we took steps to ensure that those errors would not recur.

-Contact our office at (312) 477-2500 to schedule a free consultation with one of our skilled Chicago pharmaceutical error lawyers today.
 We pride ourselves on providing small-firm personalized client attention and big-firm legal experience.
 We will take the time to listen to your concerns, carefully analyze any possible legal claims, and fully advise you of your legal rights so that you can make informed decisions.

 Medication errors are one of the most common types of medical malpractice, with more than 1.5 million people injured each year as a result of errors made in prescribing, administering and monitoring prescription drugs and other medications, according to a study by the Institute of Medicine.
 Not only do medication errors cause injuries and even death, but they also cost an estimated additional $3.5 billion in medical expenses each year.
 Medication errors can involve prescription drugs, over-the-counter products, vitamins, and herbal supplements, and can also include contamination and compounding errors.